richardgaywood/paydata.org/content/sprawlrunners/deckers/_index.md

 no_list: true
 ---

 By default, Sprawlrunners presents a classic '80s cyberpunk take on cyberspace: wired decks and VR hacking.
 Since 4e, Shadowrun has moved away from this, blending in modern technologies like cellphones and wifi.
-People have different opinions about how good an idea this is, but I quite like it, so below are some houserules aimed at putting wireless devices and hacking into Sprawlrunners - while keeping it _Fast!
+People have different opinions about how good an idea this is, but I quite like it, so below are some houserules aimed at putting wireless devices and hacking into Sprawlrunners - while hopefully keeping it _Fast!
 Furious!
 And Fun!_

 *NB I will use Shadowrun-speak in this section ie "decker" not "operator", "host" not "system."*